 Offshore development rates in Asia

 As a pioneer in software development outsourcing, Asia has established itself as a major player in the global IT sector.
-The region boasts a vast talent pool – more than 15 million professional developers.
+The region boasts a vast talent pool – more than 15 million skilled professional developers.

 China and India are the biggest outsourcing services hubs in the Asia Pacific region.
-With a combined talent pool of 12 million programmers, data scientists, architects, and QA engineers, they are well-positioned to provide the capabilities needed to fuel large-scale software projects across various industries.
+With a combined talent pool of 12 million programmers, data scientists, architects, project managers, and QA engineers, they are well-positioned to provide the capabilities needed to fuel large-scale software projects across various industries.

 Software development rates in Asia begin at $10 for an entry-level specialist and reach up to $35 for a senior engineer.